Maandraj/Maandraj/README.md

 <img src="./cat.gif" alt="Like me" width="300" height="300">

 - 📫 How to reach me: https://t.me/TorteDeLinii
-- ⚡ Fun fact: I love pizza with cheese and I will also become a team leader
+- ⚡ Fun fact: I love pizza with cheese and my goal is to become a team leader